Steyr AUG: AUG HBAR

-The Steyr AUG HBAR (Heavy Barrelled Automatic Rifle), also known as the AUG LMG (light machine gun), is essentially an squad automatic weapon variant of the AUG.
+The Steyr AUG HBAR (Heavy Barrelled Automatic Rifle), also known as the AUG LMG (light machine gun), is essentially a squad automatic weapon variant of the AUG.
 It features a heavier and longer 621 mm barrel with an integrated bipod, and the standard AUG receiver with 1.5× magnification scope.
 It fires from an open bolt to be more suitable for sustained fire, mitigating accidental cook offs.
 To accomplish this, it uses a modified bolt carrier, striker and trigger mechanism with sear.